 PWG324.0-21

 CONTRACT NUMBER

-MTSJOC324-34

-WORK ORDER NUMBER
+MTSJOC324-34 WORK ORDER NUMBER

-THIS AGREEMENT is entered into this day of California by and between San Diego Metropolitan Tra f 2024, in the state of

-and the following, hereinafter referred to as "Contracto
+THIS AGREEMENT is entered into this day or California by and between San Diego Metropolitan Tra and the following, hereinafter referred to as "Contractor ansit System ("MTS"), a California public agency,

 Name: ABC General Contractor, Inc. Address: 3120 National Avenue

-Form of Business: Corporation San Diego, CA 92113
+Form of Business: Corporation (Corporation, partnership, sole proprietor, etc.) San Diego, CA 92113

-(Corporation, partnership, sole proprietor, etc.) Talanhara (040) 047 7440

-Telephone: (619) 247-7113
+(Corporation, partifership, sole proprietor, etc.) Telephone: (619) 247-7113

-Authorized person to sign contracts: Travis Brozowski President
+Brozowski President

-Name Title
+Nàme Title

-Pursuant to the existing Job Order Contract (MTS Do

-to Contractor to complete the detailed Scope of Work

-the Scope of Work (attached as Exhibit B.), and the Order (attached as Exhibit C.) Federal terms in accord

-TOTAL PAYMENTS TO CONTRACTOR SHALL NOT EXCEED \$275,796.40
+Pursuant to the existing Job Order Contract (MTS Do to Contractor to complete the detailed Scope of Work the Scope of Work (attached as Exhibit B.), and the Order (attached as Exhibit C.) Federal terms in accordance of the Payments TO CONTRACTOR SHALL NOT (attached as Exhibit A.), the Cost Breakdown for subcontractor listing form applicable to this Workdance with master agreement apply.

 SAN DIEGO METROPOLITAN TRANSIT SYSTEM ABC GENERAL CONTRACTOR, INC.

-Ву: Firm:

-Sharon Cooney, Chief Executive Officer
+By: Sharon Cooney, Chief Executive Officer Firm:

-· , p

 Approved as to form: By: Signature

-- Jignataro

-By: Title:
+Ву: Title:

-Karen Landers, General Counsel
+Karen Landers, General Counsel riug.